 VETERAN STATUS/DISABILITY (VEVRAA/503)

 To self-disclose Veteran Status and/or a Disability you must first activate your USF Net ID, then log into GEMS Self-Service, under Personal Information, choose either Veteran Status and/or Disability.
 Please note that this does NOT address the need for an accommodation under the ADA.
 For an ADA accommodation, review the policy and procedure.

 The University of South Florida is committed to protecting the safety, security and health of its students, employees and others.
 USF requires that a criminal history background check be conducted on prospective employees as a condition of employment.
 Criminal background checks may be required for students or volunteers depending upon assignment.

 The Diversity, Inclusion and Equal Opportunity Office (DIEO) provides effective leadership to ensure that diversity, inclusion and equal opportunity are a thriving part of the fabric of the University of South Florida.

 Schools must publish an annual report disclosing campus security policy, three years' worth of selected crime statistics, and make timely warnings about crimes that pose an ongoing threat to students and employees.
-Under the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, Campus Security Authorities play a vital role in the timely and accurate reporting of certain crimes and incidents within the USF System.
+Under the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, Campus Security Authorities play a vital role in the timely and accurate reporting of certain crimes and incidents within USF.